 The ‘hands clasped in front’ body language gesture is displayed in three major ways.
 Clasped hands in front of the face, hands clasped on a desk or a lap, and, whilst standing, hands clasped over the lower abdomen.

-When a person does this gesture, they are exercising some sort of ‘self-restraint’.
-They are symbolically ‘clenching’ themselves back and withholding a negative reaction, usually anxiety or frustration.
+When a person assumes this gesture, they are exercising some sort of ‘self-restraint’.
+They’re symbolically ‘clenching’ themselves back and withholding a negative reaction, usually anxiety or frustration.

 Body language of clasping hands below the belt

-Clasping hands behind the back
+Hands clasped behind the back

 Clasping the wrist/arm behind the back

 So we can say that the person who needs to ‘get a good grip on himself’ does this gesture.
-The person doesn’t want to display his negative and defensive attitude to people and that’s why this gesture happens behind the back.
+The person doesn’t want to display a negative and defensive attitude toward people.
+That’s why this gesture happens behind the back.

-Suppose a boss is giving instructions to some newly employed juniors.
+Say a boss is giving instructions to some newly employed juniors.
 He clasps his hands behind his back most of the time.
 What if a colleague arrives on the scene and also starts giving instructions?

-Now, what if the president of the company arrives on the scene and rebukes the colleagues-the instructors, saying something like “Why are you wasting time giving instructions?
+Now, what if the president of the company arrives on the scene and rebukes the colleagues-the instructors, saying something like, “Why are you wasting time giving instructions?
 They already read them in the job profile.
 Start assigning them some actual projects.”

 At this point, our superior, who was gripping the wrist, might clasp his arm at a higher position because his superiority has been threatened further.